-The SP chooses policy rules for two periods, $g_1(\cdot)$ and $g_2(\cdot): \{0,1\}\to \{0,1\}$, to maximise aggregate welfare over periods $T$ and $T+1$.
-The decision in the second period, $g_2(.)$, is not contingent on the functional form of $g_1(.)$.
-However, we assume that period $T+1$ welfare is conditional on the treatment choice in the period $T$ i.e. $W_T=g_1(W_{T-1})$.
-This means there is an information update in period $T$.
-The two period welfare function is:
+The planner chooses policy rules for two periods, $g_1(\cdot)$ and $g_2(\cdot): \{0,1\}\to \{0,1\}$, to maximize aggregate welfare over periods $T$ and $T+1$.
+By Assumption \ref{ass:toy_example}, the period $T+1$ welfare is determined only by the treatment choice in the period $T$, i.e., $W_T=g_1(W_{T-1})$.
+The two-period welfare function can be written as